General requirements

 use during production phase

-17Weather Prediction Model Intercomparison Project *2use during testing phase
+17Weather Prediction Model Intercomparison Project test *2use during testing phase

 21typeOfProcessedData0Analysis products